NMDC Q3 profit drops marginally to Rs 2,048 cr | Business

 Expenses during the third quarter rose to Rs 3,332.44 crore from Rs 1,650.56 crore in the year-ago period, the filing said.

-The board approved ''second interim dividend at the rate of Rs 5.73 per equity share of face value of Re 1 each for the financial year 2021-22.''
+''This strong performance was achieved on the back of enhanced production under challenging times and should reach the production target this fiscal.
+We continue to be committed to completing important capex projects and the digitalisation and automation of our operations,'' CMD Sumit Deb said.
+NMDC produced 10.65 million tonne (MT) and sold 9.85 MT of iron ore in the third quarter of 2021-22.
+Cumulative production and sale figures for the first three quarters stood at 28.33 MT and 28.28 MT, respectively.

+NMDC board on Tuesday declared second interim dividend of Rs 5.73 per share.
+Together with the first interim dividend of Rs 9.01 per share declared in its earlier board meeting, the total dividend for 2021-22 is Rs 14.74, which is the highest in the history of NMDC, it said.
+Total cash outgo on account of dividend is Rs 4,320 crore.
 The Hyderabad-headquartered firm under Ministry of Steel, is the country's largest iron ore mining company.

 It is also involved in the exploration of a wide range of minerals like copper, rock phosphate, limestone, dolomite and gypsum.